 Rockefeller Center is a great destination for visitors any time of year.
 Located in midtown Manhattan, Rock Center is probably most famous for its Christmas tree and ice skating rink, but it also offers visitors the wonderful Top of the Rock Observation Deck, and it's home to Radio City Music Hall, as well as numerous shopping and dining destinations.

-Temporarily closed due to damage from Hurricane Sandy.
 The Statue of Liberty was a gift to the United States in honor of the friendship established during the French Revolution.
 It has become an American symbol of freedom and welcome to the immigrants who come to the USA looking for a better life.
-While the interior of the Statue of Liberty is closed for improvements, you can still visit Liberty Island and nearby Ellis Island.
+Visitors who plan in advance can even visit the crown of the Statue of Liberty.